Need To Get Rid Of A Real Christmas Tree? ECUA Will Pick It Up

 The Emerald Coast Utilities Authority (ECUA) is ready to help you dispose of that real Christmas tree.

-Sanitation and recycling pickups won’t be delayed this week due to the holiday season; everything will be picked up on your regular day.
+Sanitation and recycling pickups won’t be delayed this week due to the New Year’s holiday; everything will be picked up on your regular day.

 And if you are ready to dispose of your real Christmas tree, ECUA will turn into compost.